 Because so little is known about the blobfish, we do not know if it has any natural predators or threats.

 The main predator that may be endangering the future survival of the blobfish are humans.
 Deep sea trawlers run nets all the way down the depths at which the blobfish lives.
 It is caught up in these fishing nets and since it is commercially worthless, it is tossed back into the sea.
 But by then it is too late for the blobfish.
 It cannot survive out of its depth and is already dead.

 It is hard to be sure if the Australian blobfish is endangered as no one knows what its population numbers are.
 Conservationists believe that deep-sea trawling may have an impact on their survival.
 These assertions, however, have not been validated with any credible scientific evidence.
 To date, very few blobfish have been trawled up in fishing nets, and large areas of their habitat off the coast of Australia are not heavily trawled.
 So they may, in fact, not be serious affected by human activities.

-Another example of this public apathy towards unattractive animals is the endangered rainforest bird the cassowary of which there are only about 1,500 left in the wild.
+Another example of public apathy towards unattractive animals is the far more endangered rainforest bird the cassowary — there are only about 1,500 cassowaries left in the wild.

 Cute animal with a large nose.
 It carries its baby in a pouch and sleeps a lot.View More